together-sc/together/_pages/links.md

 - [Resources for Autism](https://resourcesforautism.org.uk/) -- practical services for children and adults who have autism
 - [Ambitious About Autism](https://forum.ambitiousaboutautism.org.uk/talk-about-autism) -- UK’s largest online autism community
 - [Autism Links](https://www.autismlinks.co.uk/) -- a collection of useful links which cover many areas including money and law, care services, research and publications
+- [British Dyslexia Association](https://www.bdadyslexia.org.uk/) -- a national charity supporting those with dyslexia and professionals working with them

 ### Developing Communication
 - [Makaton](https://www.makaton.org/) -- website for a system of signs and symbols to support spoken language